310mc/https-310mc.github.io-tl/source/_posts/feature_scout/something_dubious_in_the_library.md

 <th>(There’s a strange book here… It's got a pitch-black leather cover — it looks expensive.
 And is this pattern on the front cover a magic circle…?)</th>

-Mmrm, this doesn’t seem right… What on earth is this book?
+Mmm, this doesn’t seem right… What on earth is this book?
 {% endbubble %}

 {% bubble Hajime %}